Guide for Authors

 - Journal article: Akkerman, Sanne F. and Bakker, Arthur.
 “Boundary Crossing and Boundary Objects.”, Review of Educational Research 81 (2011): 132-169.

-Photos are to be rendered as JPG.
+Images are accepted as JPG.

 1. Title’s appropriateness to the content of the article